-Want crypto gains but hate your tax bill?.
-Never fear – here are great ways you can reduce your tax bill*, whether you are in the US, UK, or the rest of the world.
+Want crypto gains but hate your tax bill?
+Never fear: here are great ways you might be able to reduce your tax bill*, whether you are in the US, UK, or the rest of the world.

 Here in the US, the IRS has classified cryptocurrency as a property asset for your tax purposes.
 That means taxes on your crypto are similar to taxes on stocks or other investments.
 In short, you end up paying short or long-term capital gains taxes on any gains on your cryptocurrency investments.
 The rate you pay and whether or not it is considered a short or long term gain will depend on how long you’ve held the crypto asset:

 - If you held the crypto asset for less than one year, it’s considered short-term capital gains.

 - If you’ve held the asset for more than a year, it’s considered long term.